Sebastien-VZN/auroria_link/README.md

 -   **👥 Private Discussion Channels**: Create partitioned channels for specific teams, projects, or topics, accessible only to authorized members.
 -   **🎤 Sequential Audio Messaging**: Record and send encrypted audio clips to create a fluid vocal conversation thread.
 -   **📎 Comprehensive File Sharing**: Share encrypted documents, images, videos, and audio files (up to 10 files per message, 10 MB per file) directly within your contextual conversations.
 -   **📌 Smart File Management**: Files are retained for 1 month on the server.
-Pinned files are kept for a fixed 1 month, giving users who use the app less frequently the flexibility to keep important files accessible.
+Pinning a file resets its retention to 3 months from the pin date — each user who pins it extends its lifespan, allowing important files to remain accessible for less frequent users.
 -   **🧩 Modularity & Integration**: Designed as a standalone module that can be integrated as a service via its API.
 -   **💪 Robust Backend**: A **PHP 8.4 / PostgreSQL 17** backend with **PHP-FPM (80 workers)** ensures data persistence, user management, and permissions with enterprise-grade reliability.
 -   **🔗 Contextual API**: Securely create and link conversations to external object identifiers.